-The vehicle must be on, in ACC/ ACCESSORY, or Retained Accessory Power (RAP) must be active.
+The vehicle must be on, in ACC/ ACCESSORY, or in Retained Accessory Power (RAP).
 The wireless charging feature may not correctly indicate charging when the vehicle is in RAP.
-See Retained Accessory Power (RAP)
+See Retained Accessory Power (RAP) ⇔ 194.

-The operating temperature is -20 °C (-4 °F) to 60 °C (140 °F) for the charging system and 0 °C (32 °F) to 35 °C (95 °F) for the smartphone.
+The operating temperature is -20 °C (-4 °F) to 60 °C (140 °F) for the charging system and 0 °C (32 °F) to 35 °C (95 °F) for the compatible smartphone.

-Remove all objects from the charging pad before charging your compatible smartphone.
-Objects, such as coins, keys, rings, paper clips, or cards, between the smartphone and charging pad will become very hot.
-On the rare occasion that the charging system does not detect an object, and the object gets wedged between the smartphone and charger, remove the smartphone and allow the object to cool before removing it from the charging pad, to prevent burns.
+Remove all objects from the charging pocket before charging your compatible smartphone.
+Objects, such as coins, keys, rings, paper clips, or cards. between the smartphone and the charger will become very hot.
+On the rare occasion that the charging system does not detect an object, and the object gets wedged between the smartphone and the charger, remove the smartphone and allow the object to cool before removing it from the charging pocket, to prevent burns.